samwen2019/cities-graph/README.md

 mvn test

-It will run unit test and generate a html version of unit test coverage reports in ./unit-test-coverage-report folder.
+It will run unit test and generate a html version of <a href="unit-test-coverage-report/index.html">unit test coverage reports</a> in ./unit-test-coverage-report folder.

-Check test/mvn-test.txt for a screen dump of run mvn test Check unit-test-coverage-report/index.html for code coverage of the test
+Check <a href="test/mvn-test.txt">test/mvn-test.txt</a> for a screen dump of run mvn test Check <a href="unit-test-coverage-report/index.html">unit-test-coverage-report/index.html</a> for code coverage of the test

 Full 100% code coverage is archieved.

-The file test/curl-test.txt is a dozen manual curl tests result.
+The file <a href="test/curl-test.txt">test/curl-test.txt</a> is a dozen manual curl tests result.

 How to how to build
 ---------------------